 - Shop the perimeter of the store.
-Save yourself from processed temptations, typically in the middle of the store like crackers, chips, and cookies.
+Save yourself from processed temptations, typically in the middle of the store.

 - Buy organic produce when it’s in season.

-- Wash your conventional produce in vinegar and water when you bring it home to get rid of pesticides, fertilizers, and the wax coating.
+- Wash your conventional produce in vinegar and water at home, to get rid of pesticides, fertilizers, and wax coating.

 - Invest in grocery delivery if you can afford it.

-You can add almond milk, flaxseed, flax oil, hemp seeds, protein powder if that works for you, and then you can put in some kale or some spinach.
+You can add one or more of almond milk, flaxseed, flax oil, hemp seeds, kale, spinach, or protein powder.
 My favorite green to add is spinach.
 If I add half a banana and spinach, the banana always masks any “green” flavor.
 I usually put in two handfuls, but start small if you need to, and work your way up.

 There are lots of different options with smoothies, which makes it an excellent choice for breastfeeding mothers to get their nutrients in quickly.
 It’s super versatile and quick and easy.

 Focus on the quality of foods and not as much on the quantity, because when you add more nutrient-dense foods to your diet, you’ll see an increase in your energy.
 You’ll feel better, you’ll sleep better, and you’ll just feel fuller and more satisfied for longer.

 Try not to think of eating healthy to lose weight when breastfeeding as depriving yourself.